|Value||Eligibility||Open date||Close date|

 b.
 The Scholarship will be awarded by a Selection Committee consisting of the Academic Director of the Accounting Foundation and Accounting Honours Coordinator, or their nominated delegates.

 a.
 The Scholarship is valued at $10,000 per annum and is tenable for one year only.

 c.
-Deferral of the Scholarship is not permitted without the prior permission of the Associate Dean and it is not transferable to another honours project, faculty/University school or University.
+Deferral of the Scholarship is not permitted without the prior permission of the Associate Dean, and it is not transferable to another University school, faculty or university.

 d.
 The Scholarship will be offered subject to the availability of funds.